Cars & motorcycles

 Women who fall ill (e.g. in case of complications) do not have to pay out-of-pocket expenses from the 13th week of pregnancy until 8 weeks after the birth.
 In addition, other maternity benefits are paid for during and after pregnancy.

-The maximum coinsurance for children is CHF 350.
-If more than two children of the same family are insured with the same health insurance provider, the total coinsurance is limited to CHF 700 for all children together.
+The maximum amount of coinsurance for children is CHF 350 under basic insurance.
+If more than two children of the same family are insured with the same health insurance provider, the total amount of coinsurance is limited to CHF 1000 for all children together.

 Employees working for the same employer for more than 8 hours per week are insured against accidents through their employer.
-Accident insurance according to the UVG is not subject to a deductible or coinsurance.
+Accident insurance as defined by the Accident Insurance Act (UVG/LAA) is not subject to a deductible or coinsurance.

 In supplemental insurance, the coinsurance amounts stated in the policy apply.

 Under basic insurance, the daily contribution to the cost of a stay in hospital is 15 francs.
 Exempt from this payment are children under the age of 18, young adults under the age of 25 still in education or training and anyone claiming maternity benefits.Calculate health insurance premiums now